mmontalbo/grim_rust/grctl/README.md

 - `watch intro-timeline [--engine-log <path>] [--retail-events <path>] [--poll-interval-ms <ms>] [--from-end]` tails `target/grctl/logs/grim_engine.log` and `dev-install/mods/telemetry_events.jsonl`, parses `intro.timeline` events, and prints a rolling missing/extra/order summary.
 - Example: `nix-shell --run 'cargo run -p grctl -- watch intro-timeline --poll-interval-ms 500'`.
-- `watch intro-timeline --launch [--with-viewer] [--engine-release]` clears the intro logs, starts grim_engine headless (unless `--with-viewer` is set), launches the retail capture without a timeout, and then begins the watch.
+- `watch intro-timeline --launch [--engine-release]` clears the intro logs, starts grim_engine headless with verbose logging, launches the retail capture without a timeout, and then begins the watch.
 Press Ctrl-C to stop the watch and shut down the launched components.

 ## Scenario runs

-- Use `grctl scenario run intro-to-office-computer` for the intro playback.
-Add `--with-viewer` when you need to watch the stream; the timeout defaults to 60s in this mode to catch hangs, so pass `--timeout <seconds>` (or `--timeout 0`) if you need longer coverage.
+- Use `grctl scenario run intro-to-office-computer` (or `intro-to-office-tube`) for the intro playback.
+The harness now runs grim_engine headless with verbose logging and waits for the `movie.logos.*` / `movie.intro.*` timeline markers the engine emits as it simulates fullscreen playback.
-- Pass both `--with-viewer --with-retail` to launch the retail capture build so the viewer shows the side-by-side cinematic (retail on the left, Rust overlay on the right).
-- When `--with-retail` is supplied, `grctl` clears `dev-install/mods/telemetry_events.jsonl`, compares the retail `intro.timeline` telemetry against the grim_engine `intro.timeline` log entries, prints a brief summary, and records the full diff in the scenario report (use `--artifacts-dir <path>` to persist the JSON output).
-- The JSON report exposes the raw engine/retail event lists under `intro_timeline`.
-Point `--artifacts-dir target/grctl/scenario_reports` (or a similar path) to capture those files and see `docs/intro_timeline_comparison.md` for the schema plus troubleshooting tips.
-- `grctl scenario run intro-to-office-tube` extends the same run and ensures the tube choreography emits the `mo_tube_set_closed_w_can` markers (verifying the note delivery handshake) before completing.
-- `--hold-seconds <seconds>` keeps the engine alive briefly after all markers land, which is handy for capturing extra telemetry without restarting.
+- `--hold-seconds <seconds>` keeps tailing the log briefly after all markers land.
+The engine exits once the intro cutscene completes, so the extra wait is primarily for log collection.
-- `--retail-only` skips the Rust engine entirely, starts just the retail capture build, and waits for the intro movie telemetry (`movie.logos.*` / `movie.intro.*`) to confirm the cinematic plays without being skipped.
-Pass `--detach` if you simply want `grctl` to launch retail and exit immediately.
-- `--detach` leaves grim_engine (and optionally grim_viewer) running under grctl.
-  Remember to stop them later with either `grctl scenario stop` or the explicit `grctl viewer stop` / `grctl engine stop` commands once you are done inspecting the session.
+- `--detach` leaves grim_engine running under grctl supervision.
+Stop it later with `grctl scenario stop` or `grctl engine stop` once you are done inspecting the session.
+- `--artifacts-dir <path>` writes the scenario JSON report to a directory of your choosing.
+The `intro_timeline` field is currently empty because the live streaming pipeline was removed; only the observed markers are recorded.
+- GrimStream exposure and the viewer handshake were trimmed from grim_engine, so streaming overlays are no longer available during scenario runs.
 - `grctl retail start --vanilla` skips the Lua hook/LD_PRELOAD shim so you can compare a clean retail run against the instrumented build.
 Leave the flag off (default) to keep telemetry events flowing into the scenario harness.